beginning of content

 Everyone's asthma is different.
 The type and dose of medicines you need will vary depending on your circumstances and asthma triggers.

-Asthma is a long-term (chronic) condition, you are likely to need to take medicines for months or years.
+Asthma is a long-term (chronic) condition, so you are likely to need to take medicines for months or years.

 Your doctor may need to adjust your asthma medicines so that your symptoms stay well controlled.
 They will aim to use the lowest dose of medicine that works to control your asthma.